-The articles and papers posted must be either the submitted (or electronic pre-print) version of a conference paper or the final accepted manuscript (revised to incorporate review recommendations) of an article to be published in one of AIAA’s journals.
+The conference papers and journal articles posted must be either the submitted (or electronic pre-print) version of a conference paper or the final accepted manuscript (revised to incorporate review recommendations) of an article to be published in one of AIAA’s journals.
 Authors may not post the final published version of journal articles (which include the results of copy-editing, proof-reading, and formatting performed by AIAA).
+Authors of articles published in the magazine, Aerospace America, may post a PDF version of the final published article.

 Authors are required to include the appropriate copyright notice on their posted paper or article.
-Upon publication, authors must ensure that the posted paper or article includes either 1) the full citation to the AIAA work with its Digital Object Identifier (DOI) or 2) links to the work in the AIAA electronic library.
+Upon publication, authors must ensure that the posted paper or article includes either 1) the complete citation to the AIAA work with a full URL that includes the Digital Object Identifier (DOI) or 2) direct links to the work in the AIAA electronic library or the Aerospace America website.

 Prior to submitting to an AIAA journal or a conference, authors can: